 The Secret to a Great Speech

 A ten-minute speech is over one thousand words.
 That’s a lot of words for a short speech!
-The trick to writing a great speech is to not think of it like a speech.
+The trick to writing a great speech is not to think of it as a speech.

 It’s one idea.
 One phrase.
 That’s all an audience will remember.